-The first branded, fat-reduced milks arrived.
-As the 1980s progressed they were joined by low-fat salad dressings and cholesterol-free mayonnaise.
+In the 1970s, the first branded, fat-reduced milks arrived.
+As the 1980s progressed they were joined by low-fat salad dressings, cholesterol-free mayonnaise and other ‘lite’ products.
 In 1982, the Australian Nutrition Foundation developed the Healthy Eating Pyramid, which recommended lots of complex carbohydrates.
 It meant we could all eat pasta without feeling guilty.

 The biggest change is that many foods have vanished altogether.
 Instead of “bread and cereals” we now have “grains” – presumably to remind us not to eat the pappy white stuff.
 Butter has gone.
 Sugar has been banished.
 The aim of the new pyramid seems to be not to feature any of the things we shouldn’t eat, ever.
 The only fats featured are “healthy fats”.

 The new order of things reflects an increasing consciousness that eating unlimited carbs is not, perhaps, a good thing.
 The focus on low glycemic index (low GI) foods in the early 2000s indicated that maybe we should curb our cravings for pasta and mashed potatoes after all.